 At the core of the GSLE are National Leadership Journeys, fun and challenging experiences grouped around a theme and spread over a series of sessions.
 Each Journey has all the important components of the GSLE sewn right in.
 So, to guide girls on a great Journey, all you need is enthusiasm and a sense of adventure.
 Before you dive in, try these six simple tips:

-1. Be sure to check out the Journey maps.
-These maps show you how all the fun and meaningful traditions of Girl Scouting fit right into any National Leadership Journey.
+1. Be sure to check out the Journey series.
+These show you how all the fun and meaningful traditions of Girl Scouting fit right into any National Leadership Journey.
 There, you can also find information about the topics that each Journey covers, which you can share with girls.
 And you’ll find even more fun traditions to complement your Journey in The Girl’s Guide to Girl Scouting, a resource for each grade level of Girl Scouting.

 2. Choose a Journey.
 Because Girl Scouting is girl-led, it’s important to give girls the chance to pick the Journey they want to do.
 Talk to them about what each Journey for their grade level is about and let them choose one.

 3. Get to know the Journey.
 Pick up a girls’ book and an adult guide.
 Read the girls’ book for the pleasure of it, just to get an overview of the Journey’s theme and content.